dariogemo/UNIVR-SMDS/README.md

 2. MLR: multiple linear regression, adding the other macroeconomic indicators as predictors
 3. ETS: a grid search is performed to find out the best parameters for the model, i.e error, trend, seasonal, seasonal_period and damped_trend.
 4. ARIMAX: auto_arima function retrieves the best Arima model with exogenous variables that are all the remaining columns of the dataframe.
-5. VARMAX: firstly the columns that granger cause GDP are retrieved.
+5. VARX: firstly the columns that granger cause GDP are retrieved.
 These columns, in addition to the GDP, are used to train the model.
 The remaining columns are set as exogenous variables.
-A grid search is performed to find the best "p" and "q" parameters.
+A grid search is performed to find the best "p" parameters.
-6. VARMA: on the contrary from the VARMAX, here all the columns are used as endogenous variables and no exogenous variables are provided.
-A grid search is performed to find the best "p" and "q" parameters.
+6. VAR: on the contrary from the VARX, here only the best indicator is used as endogenous variable (with GDP) and no exogenous variables are provided.
+A grid search is performed to find the best "p" parameters.

 The results of the best models for the default countries are the following.